Extended Project Qualification

 The EPQ allows students to explore their academic interest further, whilst at the same time developing character traits and transferable skills that are useful in every aspect of future life.
 It is a core part of our Sixth Form experience and one that all students complete.

-• It allows you to explore a topic you are genuinely interested in - either beyond the scope of your A-Levels, or something else entirely.
+• It allows you to explore a topic you are genuinely interested in - either beyond the scope of your A-Levels and BTECs, or something else entirely.

-• It can demonstrate to Universities that you’re enthusiastic about the subject you’re applying to study especially Medicine, Engineering.
+• It can demonstrate to Universities that you’re enthusiastic about the subject you’re applying to study.

 • Universities value the EPQ, and many make lower offers based upon completion of it.